-- 1. Reconstitute human CD40L standard by addition of distilled water. - Reconstitution volume is stated on the label of the standard vial.
+- Reconstitute human CD40L standard by addition of distilled water. - Reconstitution volume is stated on the label of the standard vial.
 Swirl or mix gently to insure complete and homogeneous solubilization (concentration of reconstituted standard = 20 ng/mL). - 3.
 Allow the standard to reconstitute for 10-30 minutes.
-Mix well prior to making dilutions.

-The standard has to be used immediately after reconstitution and cannot be stored.
+Mix well prior to making dilutions. - 4.
+Further dilute standard 1:2 by adding the same volume Sample Diluent as the reconstitution volume to the reconstituted standard (concentration of prepared standard = 10 ng/mL). - After usage remaining standard cannot be stored and has to be discarded. - 6.
+Standard dilutions can be prepared directly on the microwell plate (see "Test protocol" on page 4) or alternatively in tubes (see "External standard dilution" on page 3).